k0retux/fuddly/docs/source/data_model.rst

   don't match your need, you can define your own encoder by inheriting from :class:`framework.encoders.Encoder` and implementing its interface.

+  .. seealso:: Refer to :ref:`dm:pattern:encoder` for an example on how to use this keyword.

   .. note:: Depending on your needs, you could also choose to implement a disruptor
      to perform your encoding (refer to :ref:`tuto:disruptors`).